 ● How do I access the Ozempic savings card?

 ● How do I get a prescription for Ozempic with Sequence?

 What is Ozempic?

 Ozempic is a GLP-1 medication that is FDA-approved for the treatment of type 2 diabetes.
-It is a brand name version of Semaglutide (also in Wegovy) and is sometimes prescribed off-label for weight loss.
+It is a brand name version of semaglutide (also in Wegovy) and is sometimes prescribed off-label for weight loss.

 How does Ozempic help you lose weight?

-Semaglutide helps with weight loss by targeting areas of the brain that regulate appetite and food intake in addition to helping lower your blood sugar.
+Ozempic (semaglutide) helps with weight loss by targeting areas of the brain that regulate appetite and food intake in addition to helping lower your blood sugar.
 In other words, you’ll feel less hungry, and feel full more quickly!

-When used in conjunction with healthy habits and daily movement, Ozempic or other forms of Semaglutide can be powerful tools to kickstart your weight loss journey.
+When used in conjunction with healthy habits and daily movement, Ozempic or other forms of semaglutide can be powerful tools to kickstart your weight loss journey.